clebert/cybernaut/README.md

 Configuration options:

 * `capabilities`: Specifies the desired [WebDriver capabilities][selenium-desired-capabilities].
-* `concurrency`: Specifies the maximum number of tests running at the same time.
+* `concurrency`: Specifies the maximum number of end-to-end tests running at the same time.
 * `dependencies`: Specifies additional modules to be loaded.
 * `exclude`: Specifies the [glob patterns][node-glob], for which matching files will be removed from the set of test files.
 * `include`: Specifies the [glob pattern][node-glob], for which matching files will be added to the set of test files.